krisht/Operating-Systems/README.md

 ./copycat - Contains a simple implementation of Linux user command "cat"

 ./accio   - Contains a simple implementation of Linux user command "find -ls"

+./kriSh   - Contains a simple implementation of a Linux shell